-You’ll demonstrate your progress through a combination of traditional assessment, such as essays, exams or oral presentations, and portfolios, which involve both theoretical and practical work.
-Most of our modules also include a practical element, such as a data analysis exercise, allowing you to apply your theoretical knowledge to ‘real’ situations.
+You'll show your progress through a combination of essays, exams, oral presentations, and portfolios, involving both theoretical and practical work.
+Most of your modules will also include a practical element, such as data analysis exercises, giving you the chance to apply your theoretical knowledge to ‘real’ situations.

 Additional experiences like studying abroad increasingly help job applicants stand out from the crowd, and we encourage you to make use of these opportunities.